sunwaytechclub/2018-WebLaunch-PostWorkshop/README.md

 ### CSS Framework

-What is CSS framework?
+#### What is a CSS framework?
 CSS framework is a framework where it include all the CSS code that had writen by some professional so that you do not need to rewrite it by yourself.
 It allow you to create a website much faster than you could had been without it.

-But why do you want to use one?
+#### Why use CSS?

-1. Save development time hence save cost
+1. Save development time
+1. Save cost
 1. No need to reinvent the wheel (Unless for educational purpose)

-1. Save cost

-1. Chances that it will be more beautiful than you could had design yourself are very high
+1. Chances are, it is more beautiful than what you could come up with

-What are some of the example of CSS framework?
+#### Examples of CSS frameworks

 1. [Bulma](https://bulma.io/)